aalakian/chrips_hyperspectral/index.md

 13 with other classification algorithms able to process the reject class in order to decrease the number 14 of unclassified pixels.

+Alakian, A.; Achard, V. Classification of Hyperspectral Reflectance Images With Physical and Statistical Criteria.
+Remote Sens.
+2020, 12, 2335. https://doi.org/10.3390/rs12142335

 C'est pour bientot...